Lightning Crashes: In popular culture

 "Lightning Crashes" was used at the end of episode 3 of Strange Luck, "Last Chance".
-It was also used at the beginning of the season 4 finale of One Tree Hill, as well as the Yellowjackets (TV series) episode "Burial".
+It was also used at the beginning of the season 4 finale of One Tree Hill, as well as the Yellowjackets episode "Burial".
 It was featured in the 2017 film Kodachrome and is included as a track on its soundtrack album.
 The song is also sung by Noah Reid in the second season of Outer Range.
+In 2023 it was sung by Katie Robertson as Vanessa Latham at her husband's funeral in episode 2 of Australian crime comedy Deadloch.